 - Pain or tenderness in the leg, which you may feel only when standing or walking

-- Increased warmth in the area of the leg that's swollen or in pain
+- Increased warmth in the area of the leg that's swollen or painful

 - Red or discolored skin on the leg

-Some people don't know they have DVT until they have signs or symptoms of PE.
+Some people aren't aware of a deep vein clot until they have signs and symptoms of PE.
 Signs and symptoms of PE include:

 - Unexplained shortness of breath